Apply to this Program

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the federal work-study program.
 Students studying abroad for a semester or full academic year will forfeit the value of a federal work-study assignment.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by Wednesday after Thanksgiving break for the fall or spring.
+- Completed online application form and form must be submitted by Wednesday after Thanksgiving break for the fall or spring.
 After acceptance by Loyola, student will complete the John Cabot University application.
 This will be submitted the semester before the student goes abroad.

 *Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.